romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 ## createFrom

-`createFrom` is to perform `INSERT ...
+`createFrom` is to perform the `INSERT ...
 SELECT ...` SQL statement, it does select and insert in a single query.

-First argument is a query, this query should search for one record by using `find`, `take`, or similar.
+The first argument is a query, this query should search for one record by using `find`, `take`, or similar.

-Second argument is data which will be merged with columns returned from select query.
+The second argument is data which will be merged with columns returned from the select query.

 ```ts
 await Table.createFrom(